jerseycheese/BootHillGM/Docs/CompletedUserStories.md

   - Test with page refresh during combat
   **Status:** Implemented.
 Combat state properly persists across navigation and page reloads.

-- As a player, I want to use my character's skills and attributes in combat so that the fights feel personalized to my character.
+- As a player, I want to use my character's attributes in combat so that the fights feel personalized to my character.
   **Test Plan:**
-  - Confirm that character skills and attributes affect combat calculations
+  - Confirm that character attributes affect combat calculations
   - Test different character builds to ensure varied combat experiences
-  - Verify that skill/attribute improvements reflect in combat performance **Status:** Implemented.
+  - Verify that attribute improvements reflect in combat performance **Status:** Implemented.
 Combat system uses character attributes for hit chance calculations.

 - As a player, I want to see the results of combat actions quickly so that fights maintain a fast pace.